Zeus: Myths, Power & Facts

 Using his mighty powers, Zeus was also a master of the weather.
 He had the hostilities of the weather at his fingertips.
 He controlled the weather by invoking rains and storms.

-Aside being the boss of the atmosphere, Zeus had the ability to mimic the voices of people.
+Aside from being the boss of the atmosphere, Zeus had the ability to mimic the voices of people.
 We can say he was a great vocalist.
 As if that wasn’t enough, Zeus could alter his shape to resemble anything he wanted; he could assume the form of an animal or a person.
 Another power of his was the ability to turn human beings into animals.
 This was his preferred way of punishing people who angered him.

 Siblings and Children

 In Greek mythology, it was believed that Zeus had quite a large family.
 He was the youngest of his two brothers.
 Even though he was the youngest, he possessed all greatness.
-Zeus had several sisters, all of who were goddesses.
+Zeus had several sisters, all of whom were goddesses.
 The eldest of Zeus’ brothers was called Hades.
 Hades ruled the Underworld – the land of the dead.
 However, Hades was no match for Zeus when it came to strength.
 Poseidon was the name of Zeus’ other brother.
 Poseidon was the god of the sea, water, earthquakes and horses.
 Zeus had other siblings, namely Demeter, Hestia and Hera.

 As it was common during the first and second generational gods, Zeus married his sister, the goddess Hera.
 Hera was often portrayed as being jealous and having a strong dislike for infidelity.
 Hera often exacted vengeance on all the deities and humans Zeus had affair with.
 Hera’s wrath also rained down upon the children that came out of Zeus’ extramarital affairs.

-Zeus begot a number of children.
-Some of his popular children include the Olympic gods: Apollo, Ares, Artemis, Hermes, Athena, Aphrodite and Dionysus.
-Those are not all the children Zeus had.
-He had other famous children namely, the Muses, Helen of Troy, and the Graces.
 One scary thing about the children of Zeus is that, some of them were animals and half human.
 Zeus also had children that were half gods and half humans.
 Examples of such demigods include Greek heroes Perseus, Hercules, and Sarpedon.
 The latter, according to the Iliad, a work by ancient Greek poet Homer, is described as the warrior who tragically died fighting in the Trojan War.

 Read More: 9 Most Famous Sons of Zeus